zackgonzalez0727/n8n-nodes-raia/README.md

 ## 🚀 Features

 This node allows you to:
-- Start new conversations (SMS, Email, Voice)
+- Start new conversations (SMS, Email)
 - Chat or prompt an agent
-- Send messages in existing conversations
-- Wait for a reply via webhook
 - Use Raia’s platform in a single, unified node

 ## 🔧 Node Actions